CodebyDeshma-27/Medical-RAG-chatbot/README.md

-# 🩺 Medical RAG Chatbot
+# 🩺 MEDICAL RAG CHATBOT

 A **Medical Retrieval-Augmented Generation (RAG) Chatbot** that answers medical questions using document-based knowledge instead of hallucinated responses.